Singapore Botanic Gardens is the pride and joy of the city’s green heart. Here are our fave highlights...

 9. Gallop Extension

-Have you checked out the new Gallop Extension?
+Have you checked out the Gallop Extension?
 The whopping eight-hectare addition holds two conserved buildings revamped to include new attractions.
-Take a couple of hours to explore the Botanical Art Gallery and Forest Discovery Centre @ OCBC Arboretum, Como Adventure Grove, Mingxin Rambler’s Ridge and OCBC Arboretum.
+Take a couple of hours to explore the Botanical Art Gallery and Forest Discovery Centre @ OCBC Arboretum, Como Adventure Grove, and Mingxin Foundation Rambler’s Ridge.

 Discover how art plays a part in the scientific documentation of plants through the Botanical Art Gallery.
 Housed within the Gallop House No. 7, Inverturret (which was built in 1906), the lovely space holds the first permanent display of botanical art in Singapore.
 Fawn over 2,000 botanical paintings and hundreds of sketches, line drawings and photographs.

 Get your little ones to channel their inner Tarzan at the outdoor play garden, Como Adventure Grove.
-The kids will have a ball of a time swinging, sliding and climbing on structures that resemble parts of trees located in the UNESCO World Heritage Site.
+The kids will have a ball swinging, sliding and climbing on structures that resemble parts of trees located in the Unesco World Heritage Site.
 That includes the aerial root of Weeping Fig, a giant Cempedak and a Saga tree.

 Soak in Old World colonial architecture at the Forest Discovery Centre @ OCBC Arboretum.
 Housed within the Gallop House No. 5 (Atbara) – the oldest surviving black and white bungalow in Singapore – the space explores Singapore’s forests.
 Uncover tidbits about our forest ecosystems and the importance of conservation through a series of installations and interactive displays.